NCBI-Hackathons/drugdisco/README.md

 <img src="https://github.com/NCBI-Hackathons/drugdisco/blob/master/DrugDiscoLogo.png" alt="DrugDisco Logo" width="200">

+# Installation
+DrugDisco is packaged as a Dockerfile (see for https://docs.docker.com/)

 # DrugDisco
 DrugDisco is a high throughput automated drug discovery pipeline.
 Specifically, it tests over 20 million small molecules that are commercially available and can be used a drugs to find that one that fits your target best!!!